Ground Source Heat Pump: Green Energy Made Affordable

-Ground source heat pumps are an effective as well as environmentally friendly investment that can help you save up to 50% on heating bills, when compared to conventional heating systems.
-There are several different types of ground source heat pumps.
-Some of the many advantages of ground source heat pumps (GSHP) include:
+Ground source heat pumps are an effective and environmentally-friendly investment that can help you save up to 50% on heating bills when compared to conventional heating systems.
+Initial investments are high, but the ground source heat pump prices vary depending on the project.

 - Save £790 to £1425/year on your heating bill price when replacing an electric system